Search My Merchant Account Blog

 MasterCard

 MasterCard will usually begin with 51-55 with 16 digits.
-Usually the first six digits is the BIN and the next nine digits are your account number while the last number is a checksum for the mod-10 algorithm.
+Usually the first six digits is the BIN and the next nine digits are your account number.

 Visa

 Visa credit card numbers will begin with a four and have 13 or 16 digits.
 It can be presumed though that most cards issued with the Visa logo will have 16 digits.
-Usually the first six digits is the BIN and the next nine digits are your account number while the last number is a checksum for the mod-10 algorithm.
+Usually the first six digits is the BIN and the next nine digits are your account number.

 American Express